 - Cosmetic Surgery

-Always check your health plan carefully or have a licensed, Bridge Agent help assist you.
+Always check your health plan carefully or have a licensed Agent help assist you.

-It’s easier than you think to enroll in Medicare because the availability is automatic upon turning age 65 after applying for Social Security benefits.
-If a recipient earned their full 40 credits, they are entitled to free, Medicare Part A. If they didn’t receive full credit, this coverage is paid for out of Social Security.
-We go over this topic on the first page of The Medicare Journey, titled, Social Security Benefits and Medicare Enrollment Periods.
+Enrolling in Medicare is automatic, upon turning age 65 years old or after applying for Social Security benefits.
+According to SSA, if a recipient earned their full, 40 Social Security credits, they are entitled to free, Medicare Part A not Part B. If they didn’t receive full credit, this coverage is paid for out of their Social Security income.
+Read more about Social Security Benefits and Medicare Enrollment Periods.

 Avoid Medicare Gaps!

 - Save Money

 How do I compare Medicare and Medicare Advantage?